 “In every hotel or resort I have served I find my way to the morning housekeepers meeting to express gratitude for all they do,” Brown added.

 From a legal standpoint, there are myriad issues, but industry attorneys who commented on the topic were in agreement that hotels have a legal right to enter rooms, if not an obligation in many cases.

 “Lawyers will always tell you ‘it depends,’ which is true here, but you generally do not have the same rights as a hotel guest as you do in an apartment, as it is not a lease and you are not a tenant (unless you stay long enough to become a tenant under applicable law),” said meetings industry attorney Lisa Sommer Devlin, principal of Devlin Law Firm.
 “Plus, innkeepers have high duties to protect their guests—you and others—on the premises.
 I have not done research on this recently, but I believe that innkeepers always have a right to enter, especially if they have a reason to believe there is a safety risk involved to the guests or others.

-Industry veteran Sandy Biback, CMP Emeritus, CMM, and founder Meeting Professionals Against Human Trafficking (MPAHT), expressed concerns that take the issue beyond the guns-in-hotel-rooms context.
+Industry veteran Sandy Biback, founder of Meeting Professionals Against Human Trafficking (MPAHT), expressed concerns that take the issue beyond the guns-in-hotel-rooms context.

 “Sex trafficking is going on all over Canada, the U.S. and the rest of the world,” Biback continued.
 “By checking rooms daily, perhaps a victim or two can be saved.
 (My heart says I hope the hell sex trafficking isn’t going on at Disneyworld!)
 There are signs to watch for and paying in cash is one of them.
 Another is DND signs.
 And then there is the danger of housekeeping going in, if criminal acts of any kind are taking place.
 What training do they have?
 This is much more than removing DND signage and goes much deeper.”